Iqbaltz/saucemed/readme.md

 ## saucemed

-You have to adjust the database configuration of this application according to your database configuration. configuration settings are in config/config.json
+You have to adjust the database configuration of this application according to your database configuration.
+Configuration settings are in config/config.json

 **how to run:**
 1. npm install